- For Members

 Is the vaccine safe for my child?

-Children aged 6 months to 17 years can receive the 2024-2025 COVID-19 vaccine after discussing with their healthcare provider.
-For otherwise healthy children, vaccination is no longer universally recommended and is now based on shared clinical decision-making.
+For children ages 6 months to 17 years who are not moderately or severely immunocompromised, COVID-19 vaccination is now an individual choice made through shared decision-making with their clinician.
+Families should weigh their child’s health status and risk factors when considering vaccination.
 Like adults, your child may have some side effects, which are normal signs that their body is building protection.
 These side effects may affect your child’s ability to do daily activities but should go away in a few days.
 If you or your child experiences chest pain, shortness of breath, or feelings of having a fast-beating, fluttering, or pounding heartbeat, within a few days of receiving the second dose of Pfizer or Moderna vaccine, you should seek medical attention right away.
 There are very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) after the second dose of the mRNA COVID-19 vaccination.
 The problem occurs more often in male adolescents and young adults but is mainly mild and resolves quickly.
 Whereas patients infected with the COVID-19 had 16 times the risk for myocarditis as patients without the disease.

 Why should my child get vaccinated against COVID-19?